Gustav Nyquist: Detroit Red Wings

-Nyquist made his professional hockey debut with the Red Wings' American Hockey League (AHL) affiliate, the Grand Rapids Griffins, on 25 March 2011, in a game against the Texas Stars.
-In his second AHL game, on 26 March, also against Texas Stars, he scored his first AHL goal on an assist from Jamie Tardif.
+Nyquist made his professional ice hockey debut with the Red Wings' American Hockey League (AHL) affiliate, the Grand Rapids Griffins, on 25 March 2011, in a game against the Texas Stars.
+In his second AHL game, on 26 March, also against the Texas Stars, he scored his first AHL goal on an assist from Jamie Tardif.

-Gustav made his NHL debut with Detroit on 1 November 2011, in a game against the Minnesota Wild.
-On 26 March 2012, he scored his first career NHL goal against Steve Mason of the Columbus Blue Jackets.

-Nyquist made his Stanley Cup playoff debut on 13 April 2012, against the Nashville Predators.
-He was re-called from Grand Rapids after forward Darren Helm suffered a deep gash to his right forearm in Game 1, when he was cut by the skate blade of Alexander Radulov, leading to season-ending surgery.
+Nyquist made his NHL debut with Detroit on 1 November 2011, in a 2–1 overtime loss to the Minnesota Wild.
+On 26 March 2012, he scored his first NHL goal in a 7–2 win against the Columbus Blue Jackets.
+Nyquist made his Stanley Cup playoffs debut on 13 April, against the Nashville Predators.
+He was recalled from Grand Rapids after forward Darren Helm suffered a deep gash to his right forearm in Game 1, when he was cut by the skate blade of Alexander Radulov, leading to season-ending surgery.

 During the lockout-shortened 2012–13 season, his second professional campaign, Nyquist recorded three goals and three assists in 22 regular season games for the Red Wings.
 In Game 2 of the 2013 Stanley Cup playoffs, Nyquist scored a game-winning overtime goal against the Anaheim Ducks to even the series at 1–1.
-He also scored the first goal in Game 3 of the 2013 Western Conference Semi-finals against the Chicago Blackhawks, though Chicago would eventually defeat Detroit and emerge as Stanley Cup champions.
+He also scored the first goal in Game 3 of the 2013 conference semifinals against the Chicago Blackhawks, though Chicago would eventually defeat Detroit and emerge as Stanley Cup champions.
 In 14 playoff games, Nyquist recorded two goals and three assists.

-In addition to his NHL contributions for 2012–13, Nyquist was also the leading-scorer for the Grand Rapids Griffins' season, recording 23 goals and 37 assists in 60 regular season games.
+In addition to his NHL contributions in 2012–13, Nyquist was also the leading scorer for the Grand Rapids Griffins, recording 23 goals and 37 assists in 60 regular season games.
 After the Red Wings were eliminated from the playoffs, Nyquist joined the Griffins during the 2013 Calder Cup playoffs.
 He recorded two goals and five assists in 10 AHL playoff games to help lead the Griffins to the Calder Cup championship.
-Nyquist was named the Detroit Red Wings rookie of the year at the conclusion of the season by the Detroit Sports Broadcasters' Association.
+Nyquist was named the Detroit Red Wings' rookie of the year at the conclusion of the season by the Detroit Sports Broadcasters' Association.